 "For a switched-reluctance machine to produce a quasi-square winding current waveform, a suitable converter is required.
 By far the most adaptable winding current PWM switching control is available in the 2N-switch asymmetric bridge converter (where N is the number of phases).
-That's why it's so widely used, particularly the SRM drive that also SRG [10] regenerative has and braking capabilities."The paper is divided into a Literature review of the SRM in Section 2, the Comparative study on recent methods in Sections 3, a research gap described in Section 4, conclusion described in Section 5
+That's why it's so widely used, particularly the SRM drive that also has SRG [10] and regenerative braking capabilities."
+The paper is divided into a Literature review of the SRM in Section 2, the Comparative study on recent methods in Sections 3, a research gap described in Section 4, conclusion described in Section 5

-2. LITERATURE REVIEW
+LITERATURE REVIEW